 90km NE of Auckland, about 3 hours by ferry and 30mins by plane Great Barrier Island (Aotea) is a 'world of its own'.
 Although part of Auckland Central the island is as different to any city as you could get.
 Take a trip back in time to when roads were unsealed and drivers acknowledged one another.There are no banks, no traffic lights and just a few shops.
 Water is mainly what comes from the sky and power is generated by generator and/or alternative power systems.

-There is a variety of walking tracks from the short walk to visit a waterfall or some hot springs to the longer walk taking you to the highest most point of the island.
-View the regenerating forest of native trees, the historic remains of a kauri dam and enjoy the unspoilt natural beauty along with panoramic views.
+Explore a variety of walking tracks from a short walk to visit a waterfall or some hot springs to the longer walk taking you to the highest most point of the island.
+View the regenerating forest of native trees, and enjoy the unspoilt natural beauty along with panoramic views.

 From beaches to sheltered bays and steep forest covered hills to mangrove estuaries the Barrier has a diverse landscape.
 The brown teal duck, black petrel, North Island kaka, banded rail, NZ dotterel and chevron skink are just some of the endangered species this habitat provides for.